-The SEND team are currently working away from the office environment in order to follow government guidance.
+The Special Educational Needs and Disability (SEND) team are currently working away from the office environment to follow government guidance.
 We are all working at the moment and we have access to emails and phones as usual.
 We are continuing to run panels (through video conferencing and conference phone calls).
 We are in contact with our health and social care colleagues by phone, text and email.

 We are emailing paperwork as access to our printers is limited because we are working away from the office.
 If we haven’t got your email address and need to send something to you we will contact you by telephone to request a contact email address from you.
 We can send things by post if you do not have an email address or do not wish to be contacted in this way, but it may take longer than usual.

-We are working on the Local Offer to add information to help parent/carers who have their children at home when schools are closed, or family members have symptoms and are self-isolating.
+We are working on the Local Offer to add information to help parents and carers who have their children at home when schools are closed, or family members have symptoms and are self-isolating.
 Keep visiting the site for useful websites and resources in the coming days and weeks.

-We have set up a SEND helpline which is an education, health and social care multi-agency response to supporting the needs of SEND pupils at this current time.
+We have set up a special educational needs and disability (SEND) helpline which is an education, health and social care multi-agency response to supporting the needs of SEND pupils at this current time.

 We will aim to respond to all enquiries within 24 hours.

-Useful contact numbers for the team are the same as always:
+Useful contact numbers for the teams are the same as always:

 Please get in touch if you have any queries, either using the numbers above or through your named contact.